 The Prime Minister hopes that teenagers and children "will always be confident and optimistic in treating their illnesses, try to overcome difficulties and adversity, and move towards a bright future."

 Over the past years, the work of caring for and protecting children has achieved important results.
-In particular, the Prime Minister was delighted and moved to see that the National Institute of Hematology and Blood Transfusion, with its leading laboratory system and a team of dedicated and experienced experts, officers and staff, has become the largest facility for treating blood diseases and blood-forming organs in the country, bringing confidence and hope to many patients, especially the 320 adolescents and children being treated here.
+In particular, the Prime Minister was delighted and moved to see that the National Institute of Hematology and Blood Transfusion, with its leading laboratory system and a team of dedicated and experienced experts, officers and staff, has become the largest facility for treating blood diseases and blood-forming organs in the country, bringing confidence and hope to many patients, especially the 320 teenagers and children being treated here.

-Prime Minister gives Mid-Autumn Festival gifts to special patients.
+The Prime Minister gives Mid-Autumn Festival gifts to special patients.

 Sharing with the children and their relatives about the difficulties in inpatient treatment at the Institute when the number of patients is large but the number of beds is small, the Prime Minister assigned the Ministry of Health to coordinate with relevant agencies and hospitals to research and calculate the expansion of the inpatient treatment area so that doctors and families can have better conditions to care for and treat the children, helping them to better fight and overcome their illnesses.

-On this occasion, the Prime Minister highly appreciated, sincerely thanked and hoped that organizations, individuals and philanthropists at home and abroad would continue to pay attention, support and provide practical assistance to the care and treatment of patients at the National Institute of Hematology and Blood Transfusion, especially for teenagers and children.
+On this occasion, the Prime Minister highly appreciated, sincerely thanked and hoped that organizations, individuals and philanthropists at home and abroad would continue to pay attention, support and provide practical assistance for the care and treatment of patients at the National Institute of Hematology and Blood Transfusion, especially for teenagers and children.

 Source